Web endpoints

 argument to

 to set the HTTP verb.
-To accept any valid JSON, you can
+To accept any valid JSON object,

 as your type annotation